+Substitution of Prior Section 106 Review

-If a project has been previously reviewed and approved under Section 106 in another federal program, such as HOME Investment Partnerships or Rural Development, no further review is required, as long as the project is the same one that was reviewed under the other program(s).
-A Recipient shall certify to Agency staff that a project has not changed (i.e. that the project plans have not changed as those referenced in the previous comment letter) when submitting a previous comment letter for compliance with Section 106 requirements under the HUD Environmental Review.
+If a proposed project has been previously reviewed and approved under Section 106 of the National Historic Preservation Act by another federal agency or program – such as the HOME Investment Partnerships Program or USDA Rural Development – no further historic preservation review under this Agreement is required, provided that:

-XI.
+The project scope, design, and physical footprint remain identical to the undertaking previously reviewed.

+The prior Section 106 review accounted for the full geographic Area of Potential Effects (APE) of the current project.

+Recipient Certification Requirements

+When submitting a prior Section 106 comment or clearance letter to satisfy HUD Environmental Review requirements under 24 CFR Part 58, the Recipient shall formally certify to the Agency staff that a project has not changed.

+This certification must explicitly verify that the active project plans, specifications, and environmental conditions area completely unchanged from those referenced and approved in the original federal compliance documentation.

 ADMINISTRATIVE COORDINATION

+SHPO Review Timelines and Concurrence

-SHPO shall provide comments within twenty-one (21) days for reviews required under the terms of this Programmatic Agreement.
-In the event that SHPO fails to comment within the twenty-one (21)-day period, the Recipient and the Agency can assume that SHPO concurs.
+The SHPO shall provide formal comments within twenty-one (21) days for receiving complete documentation for any review required under the terms of this Agreement.

+If the SHPO fails to provide comment or respond within the twenty-one (21)-day period, the Recipient and the Agency may legally assume that SHPO concurs with the determination.

+Implementation Procedures

-The Agency shall develop, in consultation with SHPO and the qualified professional, procedures for the implementation of the terms of this Programmatic Agreement.
+The Agency, in formal consultation with the SHPO and the qualified professional, shall develop and maintain internal administrative procedures to ensure the consistent execution and implementation of the terms of this Agreement.

+Individual Project File Documentation

-The Agency and/or the qualified professional shall document in individual project files all program activities which involved historic properties and were subject to the terms of this Programmatic Agreement in individual project files.
-Each file shall include as appropriate:
+The Agency or its designated qualified professional shall document all program activities affecting historic properties in individual project files.
+Each project file must remain organized and include the following, as applicable:

-documentation why the exemption from review is applicable;
+Written justification explaining why a specific exemption from review is applicable.

-for non-exempt properties, documentation on the National Register eligibility of the property;
+Formally documented National Register of Historic Places eligibility determinations for all non-exempt properties.

-copies of field inspection letters, archaeological scopes of work, and study reports;
+Copies of field inspection letters, archaeological scopes of work, and final study reports.

-written comments on project effects;
+Written comments and correspondence regarding project effects.

-a copy of the Standard Mitigation Measures Agreement;
+An executed copy of the Standard Mitigation Measures Agreement.

-description of work or dated project plans and specifications;
+Comprehensive description of work or dated project plans and architectural specifications.

-photographs of the project before rehabilitation; and
+Clear photographs documenting the project property prior to the start of rehabilitation.

-date the project was completed.
+The exact date the project was officially completed.

+Information Availability and Access:

-This information shall be available for review by VDHP or Council following reasonable notice.
+All documentation and individual project files compiled under this Agreement shall be made available for administrative audit by SHPO or the Council following reasonable advance notice.

+Project Completion Notification:

-The Recipient, or its qualified professional, shall notify the Agency’s Environmental Review Officer upon completion of the project, noting if all conditions have been met.
+Upon successful completion of an undertaking, the Recipient or its qualified professional shall formally notify the Agency’s Environmental Review Officer in writing.
+This notification must explicitly state all stipulations, conditions, and mitigation terms have been fully satisfied.

-XII.
 MISCELLANEOUS PROVISIONS

+Modifications

-Modifications.
-The qualified professional may make recommendations for modifications to previously approved specifications or Standard Mitigation Measures Agreements for VDHP concurrence, according to the procedures outlined in Section VI.
+The qualified professional may make recommendations for modifications to previously approved specifications or Standard Mitigation Measures Agreements for SHPO concurrence, according to the procedures outlined in Section VI.
+RESOLVING ADVERSE EFFECTS.